Need an Atlanta Workers’ Compensation Lawyer? Call (770) 741-2825

 Common types of knee injuries include:

 - Tibia fractures: The tibia is the larger lower leg bone below the knee.
 If a break in the tibia occurs near the knee, then the fracture can extend into the knee joint or patella, causing extreme pain and healing complications.
-Knee-related tibia fractures can also cause damage to the surrounding ligaments, tendons, muscles, and other soft tissues in the knee joint.
+Knee-related tibia fractures can also cause damage to the surrounding ligaments, tendons, muscles, and other soft tissue in the knee joint.

 - Fibula fractures: The fibula is the smaller of the two lower leg bones.
 For some people, its smaller size makes it more fragile and prone to breaking.
 Like a tibia fracture, a fibula fracture can affect the knee joint directly above it by tearing soft tissues there.
 It might take up to three months to fully heal from this injury.